pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 **Text**
 Text questions are not questions at all; they are generally used as instruction text for further questions.
 Text questions have a type of "text" and require no other special attributes.
 An example is shown below.

-1. The next three questions cover the following scenario: (scenario here)
+1. The next three questions cover the following scenario: A patient arrives at your family medicine clinic at 2:30 on a Friday afternoon...
 type: text
 folder: /some/folder